CrossTheRoadElec/Phoenix6-Documentation/source/docs/canivore/canivore-setup.rst

    sudo curl -s --compressed -o /usr/share/keyrings/ctr-pubkey.gpg "https://deb.ctr-electronics.com/ctr-pubkey.gpg" sudo curl -s --compressed -o /etc/apt/sources.list.d/ctr<year>.list "https://deb.ctr-electronics.com/ctr<year>.list"

-.. note:: ``<year>`` should be replaced with the year of Phoenix Pro software for which you have purchased licenses.
+.. note:: ``<year>`` should be replaced with the year of Phoenix 6 software for which you have purchased licenses.

 After adding the sources, the kernel module can be installed and updated using the following: